merkste/Xtreams-Parsing-PetitParser/README.md

            class: TargetClass
            start: 'Grammar').
 ```
-## Xtreams PEG to PetitParser Parser
+## Xtreams' PEG to PetitParser Parser
 ```Smalltalk
 "To build an XML parser do:"
 parser :=